 If you travel by plane or train to Nürnberg, you can continue quickly to Pegnitz or Ebermannstadt by train.
 From there you will find several busses which get you to the particular villages.
 Due to the wide spread crags it's easier to approach by car, especially to get around in Frankenjura.

 Where to stay 🏕

 Besides the many apartments to choose from there are hundreds of camp sites spread all over Frankenjura.
-There are many places where you can stay with a camper.
+One great accommodation worth mentioning is BedAndBoulder Frankenjura, which is run by climbers for climbers!
+There are also many places where you can stay with a camper.
 Be sensitive if you do so, leave places cleaner than you find them and local gastronomy would be pleased about a little support.

 Behaviour and regulation 🛑

 There are not many regulations in Frankenjura, but it's important to stick to those few rules in order to be able to enjoy climbing in the future.